-Control strategies for seasonal taste-and-odor control caused by algal growth in SBA water include periodic copper sulfate applications to source water by the Department of Water Resources and use of Powdered Activated Carbon at both conventional treatment plants.
-A more advanced and preferred taste-and-odor control method is ozonation which will be added to Zone 7's surface-water treatment plants.
-The project schedule will be developed based on funding availability.
+Control strategies for seasonal taste-and-odor (T&O) control caused by algal growth in SBA water include periodic copper sulfate application to source water by the Department of Water Resources and use of Powdered Activated Carbon at both conventional treatment plants.
+A more advanced and preferred taste-and-odor control method is conventional ozonation of raw water at surface-water treatment plants.